 History:

-The Mattancherry Palace was built by the Portuguese in 1555 and gifted to the King of Cochin, Veera Kerala Varma, as a gesture of goodwill.
-The original structure was a simple Portuguese style building.
-Later, in the 17th century, the Dutch East India Company made renovations and modifications to the palace, which earned it the name “Dutch Palace.”
+Constructed in 1555 by the Portuguese and presented as a goodwill gesture to King Veera Kerala Varma of Cochin, the initial structure of the Mattancherry Palace boasted a modest Portuguese architectural style.
+Subsequently, in the 17th century, the Dutch East India Company undertook substantial renovations and alterations to the palace, hence earning it the appellation “Dutch Palace.”

 Architecture and Design:

-The Mattancherry Palace showcases a unique blend of architectural styles, combining elements of Portuguese, Dutch, and traditional Kerala architecture.
-The palace is a two-story building with a central courtyard.
-The roof of the palace is made of wood, featuring intricately crafted gables and sloping tiles.
+The Mattancherry Palace is a remarkable testament to a fusion of architectural styles, harmoniously blending elements from Portuguese, Dutch, and traditional Kerala architecture.
+This two-story palace encircles a central courtyard and boasts a roof crafted from wood, adorned with meticulously designed gables and sloping tiles.

-The interiors of the palace are adorned with exquisite murals and frescoes that depict various scenes from the Ramayana and other mythological stories, along with portraits of the Cochin royal family.
-These murals are renowned for their artistic beauty and historical significance, providing insights into the cultural and historical heritage of Kerala.
+Internally, the palace’s interiors are enriched with exquisite murals and frescoes that vividly portray various episodes from the Ramayana and other mythological narratives, in addition to dignified portraits of the Cochin royal family.
+These celebrated murals stand as both exquisite works of art and valuable historical records, offering profound insights into Kerala’s rich cultural and historical heritage.

 Mattancherry Palace Today:

-Today, the Mattancherry Palace is maintained and preserved by the Archaeological Survey of India (ASI).
-It serves as a museum that houses an extensive collection of historical artifacts, paintings, and other items that reflect the cultural and artistic heritage of the region.
-It is a popular destination for history enthusiasts, art lovers, and tourists visiting Kochi.
+The Mattancherry Palace, also known as the Dutch Palace, is meticulously preserved and managed by the Archaeological Survey of India (ASI) today.
+It functions as a museum showcasing an extensive collection of historical artifacts, paintings, and other items that vividly represent the rich cultural and artistic heritage of the region.
+Tourists, history enthusiasts, and art lovers alike frequently visit this splendid destination in Kochi.

-Even though Portuguese built it, Dutch renovated and gave their name to it.
-The floors of this palace are built by using organic materials such as plant juices, burnt coconut shells and egg whites.
-You can see several items belong to the royal family of Kochi in it such as antique weapons and period furniture.
-The exquisite murals that depict scenes from the Ramayana and other Hindu epics are believed to be painted between the 17th and 18th century.
+While the Portuguese initiated its construction, it was the Dutch who subsequently renovated and lent their name to it.
+The palace’s floors were crafted using organic materials like plant juices, burnt coconut shells, and egg whites.
+Within its walls, you’ll encounter a treasure trove of artifacts from the royal family of Kochi, including antique weaponry and period furniture.
+The exquisite murals adorning the palace depict scenes from the Ramayana and other Hindu epics, believed to have been painted between the 17th and 18th centuries.

 Museum Visiting Hours: 9 AM – 5 PM